levelspend/levelspend.github.io/README.md

   by default, or a path you draw or type year by year under Advanced.
 No one knows the return in advance; try several and see how much the results move.

 These omissions are intentional.
 The tool answers one question and answers it transparently: given an assumed return, what level of real spending is consistent with your resources?
-The whole model is about 250 lines of readable JavaScript inside the file, 400 with its comments, marked off by a comment that begins `---- model ----`.
+The whole model is about 480 lines of readable JavaScript inside the file, just under 800 with its comments, marked off by a comment that begins `---- model ----`.

 ## Method